 - Information provided to us when you communicate with us for any reason, whether via email, letter, through the Website or via our helpline.

 Personal information collected by Creative Skillset is often limited to contact details and some basic information about your area of work and employment status, but may include other information necessary to provide a particular service you have requested.

-Sensitive data may include data about your ethnic origin, nationality, gender, membership of a trade union or association, employment status, sexual orientation, caring responsibilities, number of children and, in some cases, your socio-economic background.
+Sensitive, including special category personal data may include data about your ethnic origin, nationality, gender, membership of a trade union or association, employment status, sexual orientation, caring responsibilities, number of children and, in some cases, your socio-economic background.
 If you are under 18 you will need to ensure your parent provides us with their consent for you to provide sensitive data about yourself.

 If you are applying for a service for which government funding is available, you may need to answer certain additional questions such as your age and your current education and employment status, in order for us to evaluate whether you are eligible for that funding.
 By providing your information to Creative Skillset, you explicitly give your consent for us to process your personal and sensitive data.
 However, when we collect sensitive personal data through the Website, we will ask you to consent to our uses of the data, and you may choose not to give us this consent if you so desire.
 Wherever the provision of information is optional, this will be made clear.